 Learning in Digital Technologies focuses on further developing understanding and skills in computational thinking such as decomposing problems and prototyping; and engaging students with animation, game development and coding projects.
 This subject offers students a fun, interactive way to learn the skills necessary for the digital world in which they will create.

-Unit 1 Unit 2 'Marketing and Entrepreneurship' Business Organisations Marketing Entrepreneurship Innovation 'Animation with Scratch' • Coding • Scratch • Game Development
+Unit 1 Unit 2 'Marketing and Entrepreneurship' Business Organisations Marketing Entrepreneurship Innovation 'Game Development with GDevelop' Block Coding/Visual Scripting Digital Design Marketing materials